Senior Support Worker - Crisis and Home Treatment - Melksham

 You will:

-* To provide meal supports for children and young people with an eating disorder, under the direction of the eating disorder service care coordinator.
+* Provide meal supports for children and young people with an eating disorder, under the direction of the eating disorder service care coordinator.

-* To prepare psychoeducational material for children, young people and their families, and for use of other agencies' staff, under the supervision of a qualified clinician in the team.
+* Prepare psychoeducational material for children, young people and their families, and for use by other agencies' staff, under the supervision of a qualified clinician in the team.

-* To prepare and organise materials for therapeutic input, under the supervision of a qualified clinician in the team.
+* Prepare and organise materials for therapeutic input, under the supervision of a qualified clinician in the team.

 * Excellent opportunities for career progression